unageek/inari/README.md

 A **nightly** toolchain >= `nightly-2021-10-05` is required.

-This is because there are a few unstable features that the crate depends on: [`asm`](https://github.com/rust-lang/rust/issues/72016), [`stdsimd`](https://github.com/rust-lang/rust/issues/48556), etc. To use the crate as a dependency, you need to [override the toolchain](https://rust-lang.github.io/rustup/overrides.html) in your project.
+The requirement of a nightly toolchain is due to a few [unstable features](https://doc.rust-lang.org/stable/unstable-book/) used in the crate: [`asm`](https://doc.rust-lang.org/stable/unstable-book/library-features/asm.html), [`stdsimd`](https://doc.rust-lang.org/stable/unstable-book/library-features/stdsimd.html), etc. To use the crate as a dependency, you need to [override the toolchain](https://rust-lang.github.io/rustup/overrides.html) in your project.
 Here is an [example](https://github.com/unageek/graphest/blob/master/rust-toolchain) that does this with the `rust-toolchain` file.

 ## Supported Platforms